roy-t/MiniRTS/MiniRTS/Worklist.md

 - Allow scenes to share code or inherit
 - Make it cleaner to select or deselect render pipeline features
 - Make it possible to tweak parameters used by components (like shadowmap resolution) at runtime
+- Move all storage of components closer to their creators and give the EntityLinker hooks to get the info it needs

 ### Particles
 - Split emitters into transparent and additive emitters, add additive blending